 - Higher health literacy (and comfort pushing through red tape)

-- Better access to in-network providers where they live
+- Closer access to in-network providers where they live

-- More ability to front out-of-pocket costs and wait for reimbursement
+- More ability to pay upfront and wait for reimbursement

-- Greater trust that using the benefit won’t create workplace stigma
+- More trust that using the benefit won't create workplace stigma

-This is why “we offer it” and “people can use it” are two very different statements.
+That's why “we offer it” and “people can use it” are two very different things.
 Equity lives in the last mile.

 Where DEI benefits actually break: the last mile